 What Age Is Ideal to Start Playing Peekaboo?

-You can start playing peekaboo as early as six months old.
-Babies at this age begin to understand object permanence, making it a fun and engaging game that fosters your bond and encourages their cognitive development.
+You can start as early as six months.
+At this age, babies begin to understand object permanence, which makes peekaboo both fun and genuinely useful for their cognitive development.

 Can Peekaboo Help With Separation Anxiety?